HL7/cql/input/pages/02-authorsguide.md

     such that P.status = 'active'
       and P.identifier = D.authorizingPrescription.identifier
 ```
-This example retrieves all dispense records for active prescriptions of [.id]#Warfarin#.
+This example retrieves all dispense records for active prescriptions of <span class="id">Warfarin</span>.

-When multiple [.kw]#with# or [.kw]#without# clauses appear in a single query, the result will only include elements that meet the [.kw]#such that# conditions for all the relationship clauses.
+When multiple <span class="kw">with</span> or <span class="kw">without</span> clauses appear in a single query, the result will only include elements that meet the <span class="kw">such that</span> conditions for all the relationship clauses.
 For example:

 ``` cql
 MeasurementPeriodEncounters E